 - enforce the law and deal with anti- social behaviour and criminal behaviour robustly

 - provide reassurance to the public that their concerns are taken seriously

-During January 2014 there has been a slight increase in reported ASB in comparison to December 2013 in both non youth related and youth related ASB incidents.
+During November 2014 has been a decrease in reported ASB in comparison to October 2014 by 12 incidents; 56 in comparison to 68; 43 of these were none youth related and 13 were youth related ASB incidents.